shyamsrai/Hive-Joins/README.md

 ## Left Join

-This JOIN method retrieves all the matching rows from table on LEFT side of the keyword "LEFT JOIN" & unique rows from the table on the right side.
+This JOIN method retrieves all the rows from table on LEFT side of the keyword "LEFT JOIN" &x` unique rows from the table on the right side.
 Using the same example as the rows in prior example.

-#### Querying data using "LEFT JOIN"

 ```
 select students.id,students.name, enrollment.subject from enrollment left join students  on students.id = enrollment.student_id;